is an Anthology for those who walk with the sexually abused. To Purchase And He Restoreth My Soul

-Pat Allison, State Licensed Health Professional
+Pat Allison, State Licensed Health Professional (passed in 2018)

 Conducted personalize training, helping people to replace shattering fears, pain & uncertainty with renewed vision and skills, empowering themselves to achieve beyond what they imagined.
 Chapter 12